-Joint Major in Environmental and Sustainability Studies and Political Science or NREM 101-3 Introduction to Natural Resources
+Joint Major in Environmental and Sustainability Studies and Political Science

 The Joint Major in Environmental and Sustainability Studies and Political Science is for students who want both a broad understanding of environmental issues and the political knowledge needed to respond to those issues.
 The minimum requirement for completion of a Bachelor of Arts with a Joint Major in Environmental Studies and Political Science is 120 credit hours.